2022 Autumn in Piemonte, October 11 to October 18

 She has been riding bicycles since the age of 10 and had a professional career with Northern Italian teams.
 She continues to race as an amateur and loves races with climbs.
 Fortunately, we have plenty of climbs on our tours.

 Massimo had a short career as a professional cyclist then joined his father, Mario, at the Cicli Boglia bike shop near Milano.
-He also appears regularly on the Bike Channel with two time Giro d’Italia winner, Paolo Savoldelli.
-Massimo brings with him great experience as a cyclist along with his perpetual smile.
+He also appeared on the Bike Channel with two time Giro d’Italia winner, Paolo Savoldelli.
+Massimo brings with him great experience as a cyclist along with his perpetual smile and acoustic guitar.

 Massimo is married to Francesca and they have a daughter, Olimpia.Close